 In Williamson County Board of Commissioners v.
 Board of Trustees of the Illinois Municipal Retirement Fund, this Court struck down a portion of Public Act 99-900 which enacted a new section of the Pension Code and limited county board member participation in IMRF unless, by a date certain, the local county board certified that board members are expected to work a certain specified number of hours annually (either 600 or 1000).
 Williamson Cty Bd.
 Of Comm'rs v.
 Bd.
 Of Trs. of the Ill.
 Mun.
 Ret.
 Fund, 2020 IL 125330, ¶27, 52.
 This Court specifically stated: "Our decisions have uniformly construed its [the Pension Protection Clause] plain meaning to protect any benefit of the enforceable contractual relationship arising from membership in one of the pension or retirement systems of the State and any local unit of government or school district from diminishment or impairment."
 Id. (emphasis added), citing Carmichael v.
-Laborers' & Retirement Board

-Employees' Annuity & Benefit Fund, 2018 IL 122793, ¶ 25; In re Pension Reform Litigation, 2015 IL 118585, ¶ 45; Kanerva v.
+Laborers' & Retirement Board Employees' Annuity & Benefit Fund, 2018 IL 122793, ¶ 25; In re Pension Reform Litigation, 2015 IL 118585, ¶ 45; Kanerva v.
 Weems, 2014 IL 115811, ¶ 38.

+In this case, both the trial court and the Second District Appellate Court failed to appreciate the breadth of this Court's language "any benefit."
 In its written Order in this case, the trial court quoted from the Williamson opinion and acknowledged: "The language emphasized (by this Court) in the above quote appears to suggest that the 'benefits' protected under the Pension Clause must be broader than the simple payment a member is to receive upon retirement.
 Firstly, the term 'benefits' is plural; which, on its face, cannot be read to mean a singular (undefined) something.
-The Williamson opinion seemingly makes that more clear by referring to a 'broad' protection of 'all the benefits that flow from the contractual relationship arising from membership in a public retirement system.'"
+The Williamson opinion seemingly makes that more clear by referring to a 'broad' protection of 'all the benefits that flow from the contractual relationship arising from membership in a public retirement system."'
 (C618).
 The trial court concluded, however, "A careful review, however, of each case cited with approval in Williamson suggests the Illinois Supreme Court does not mean what this language suggests."
 (C618).
-The trial court then concluded that the Pension Protection Clause only applies to those public acts which "directly affect the value of a plaintiff's pension benefit."
+The trial court then concluded that the Pension Protection

+Clause only applies to those public acts which "directly affect the value of a plaintiff's pension benefit."
 (C619).

-The Second District Appellate Court addressed this Court's prior opinions as to what constitutes a "benefit," stating, "The benefits at issue in Williamson County, Buddell, and Carmichael were benefits that affected the participants' ability to continue participation (Williamson County) or their ability to increase their service credits (Buddell and Carmichael), thereby negatively affecting the calculation of their eventual benefit payments."
+The Second District Appellate Court failed to address the Plaintiffs' argument that Williamson said "any benefit," was protected not limiting it to pecuniary.
+Instead it simply concluded that this Court's prior decisions did not involve non-pecuniary benefits stating, "The benefits at issue in Williamson County, Buddell, and Carmichael were benefits that affected the participants' ability to continue participation (Williamson County) or their ability to increase their service credits (Buddell and Carmichael), thereby negatively affecting the calculation of their eventual benefit payments."
 See Arlington Heights Police Pension Fund v.
 Pritzker, 2023 IL App (2d) 220198, ¶12.
 The Second District thereafter concluded: "These are the types of benefits that flow from the contractual relationship arising from membership in a public retirement system.
 These benefits directly impacted the participants' eventual pension benefit...We determine that the ability to vote in the election of local pension board members and to have that local board control and invest local pension funds is not of the same nature and essentiality as the ability to participate in the fund, accumulate credited time, or receive health care, disability, and life insurance coverage.
 Voting for the local board is, at best, ancillary to a participant's receipt of the pension payment and other assets."
 Id., ¶12, 14.